-To loosen the impeller (2), tap the vanes in a counterclockwise direction (when facing impeller) with a block of wood or a soft-faced mallet.
+To loosen the impeller (2), immobilize the shaft (72) and tap the vanes in a counterclockwise direction (when facing impeller) with a block of wood or a soft-faced mallet.
 Unscrew the impeller and replace it if cracked or badly worn.
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.